-In the simplest terms, our personal influence is essentially the power to bend reality to your wishes.
-That influence may be expressed in many varied forms such as money, political or social clout, or military might.
+In the simplest terms, our personal influence is primarily the power to bend reality to our wishes.
+That influence may come in many varied forms such as money, political or social clout, or military might.
 But, in essence, our personal influence is simply the sum total of our ability to effect change in accord with our wishes.

-When we begin with this understanding, we are well positioned to grasp the true nature of the essential sin which leads to the condemnation of the soul.
-And, when we gain this very basic insight, many, many other things in our spiritual life simply become obvious.
+When we understanding the nature and significance of personal influence, we are well positioned to grasp the true nature of the essential sin which leads to the condemnation of one's soul.
+And, when we gain that very basic understanding, many, many other things in our spiritual life simply become self-evident.

-And this revealing question of what we should do with our personal influence really involves only two choices.
+And, this revealing question of what we should do with our personal influence really involves only two choices.
 One, we can elect to humbly return our influence to Christ by embracing His Lordship.
-Or two, we can choose to retain our self-sovereignty and simply wield our influence as we, alone, see fit.
+Or two, we can prefer to retain our personal sovereignty over our life and simply wield our influence as we, alone, see fit.

-And, in fact, this instinct for self-determination does not always show itself as an ugly, shake-your-fist-in-God's-face kind of expression, at all.
-It may actually occur as simply a quiet, self assured independence in our daily decision making.
+105.1a How the Sin Value Presents Itself: We should also note, however, that this arrogant instinct for self-determination does not always present itself as an ugly, shake-your-fist-in-God's-face kind of expression.
+It may actually occur as simply a quiet, self assured independence in our daily life-pursuit.